nedwors/navigator/README.md

 ```php
 Nav::item('Dashboard')->for('dashboard.show', $customer)
 ```
 The url is not required for an item to function.
-By default, all items have their url set to `#0` so you can output all hrefs without fear of any pesky `nulls`...
+By default, all items have a `null` url.
-> #0 is the default as html ids cannot begin with a number.
-So, you can have a clickable anchor without the page bouncing around everywhere...

 ##### Icons
 A reference to an icon in your app can be defined and retrieved as follows:
 ```php